 About this guide

-Read our guidance materials to help you self-assess the eligibility of your software-related activities under the R&D Tax Incentive.
+Its intent is to help you correctly self-assess the eligibility of your activities.

 Software-related activities and the R&D Tax Incentive